 - Planted in groupings for a display of seasonal color.

 - With small trees as a transition from landscaped to natural areas.

 - Mixed with annuals and/or perennials, which can help provide continuous color as the seasonal displays come and go.

 - As a part of larger landscape plantings to complement an overall design.

 - Bloom time - Choose your plants based on the desired effect; perhaps you want a blaze of spring or summer flowers, or to stage your garden for bloom throughout the season.

 - Spacing recommendations are based on the normal width of a mature plant (usually at 20 years of age).
 You may space plants farther apart or closer together, depending on how quickly you want the planting to fill in.
-Unique and sculptured plants have the most impact when given an open space and paired with plants that complement, but do not distract from, the featured plant.

 - Light preference - Always match your plants to the light conditions where they will be growing.
 Most plants are put into one of three basic categories:

 - Full sun - 6 or more hours of direct sun